hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 #### Other Recommended Variables

-We also typically recommend saving a `resourceName` variable in the test that contains the resource reference, e.g. `aws_example_thing.test`, which is repeatedly used in the checks.
+We also typically recommend saving a `resourceName` variable in the test that contains the resource reference, e.g., `aws_example_thing.test`, which is repeatedly used in the checks.

 For example: